 In 2005, with the assistance of the Conservation Council of Hawai’i, we received a permit from the Na Ala Hele program to restore a section of the Mānoa Cliff Trail between its junctions with the Pu’u ‘Ōhi’a and Pauoa Flats Trails.
 The land is owned by the State of Hawai’i.

 Our effort involves manually controlling alien weeds and replacing them with native plants.
 We have good success such as:

 - Koa and mamaki natural regeneration after opening the canopy

 - Clermontia kakeana and Bidens asymmetrica from spread seed

 - Olona (Touchardia latifolia) and papala (Charpentiera ovata) propagation and outplanting

-- Poster presented at the 2010 Hawaii Conservation Conference that describes the Poster from HCC-conference-2010 (pdf 5mb)
+For more detail, see information presented at the 2010 Hawaii Conservation Conference that provides an overview of our work HCC-conference-2010 (pdf 5mb)